Blessings for Our Home: A Buddhist Ceremony

 3. Making Alms to Monks

 When the monks arrived, each of them carried a big bowl.
 Everyone made alms by putting a small ball of sticky rice, some fruit, and a flower in each of the monks' bowls.
-In addition, trays containing dishes of food prepared by a food service were presented to each one of the monks.
-Alms also consisted of donations which my wife and I made to the monks' temple.
+Also, trays containing dishes of food prepared by a food service were presented to each one of the monks.
+Alms also consisted of donations that my wife and I made to the monks' temple.